peterarkadiev/peterarkadiev.github.io/content/projects/freiburg.md

 date: '2023-11-04'
 ---

+My FRIAS project (2023-2024); click to see more.

+<!--more-->

 This is the research project on wide-scale morphosyntactic typology which I had started back in 2009 (see e.g. [this talk](https://peterarkadiev.github.io/talks/Arkadiev2010_case_n_headmarking_leipzig.pdf)) and pursued intermittently till 2012, after which I had to leave it aside for the lack of time.
 My fellowship at the Freiburg Institute for Advanced Studies November 2023 - August 2024) allows me to resume this work.

-<!--more-->

 ## General Abstract